 In addition to the new Woolcool packaging we will continue to add an ice pack with each order and use the fastest delivery services available.

-For our UK deliveries we use DPD Local and they offer a next day delivery, this is next day from the point it is shipped, not from the point of placing the order.
+For our UK mainland deliveries we use DHL UK and they offer a next day delivery, this is next day from the point it is shipped, not from the point of placing the order.
 We ship in the UK Monday to Thursday.

 How does Woolcool keep contents cool?